 There’s nothing uncool about the Incredible Hulk, but his underoos were significantly less badass than their green comic counterpart.
 All the other superheroes had cool costumes which were modified into their underoos, allowing kids to pretend they were actually dressing up like superheroes.
 When you had these underoos on under your regular clothes, you got to pretend you were disguised in your secret identity and had super powers!
 However, the kid wearing the Hulk underoos knew that underneath his cloths were crappy white underpants with a picture of the Hulk on them.

-Nothing says “the store was sold out of Lone Ranger” more than having Tonto underoos.
-That is, if you even knew who the Lone Ranger was -- these things were bafflingly made in 1980, not 1959.
+6) Tonto Nothing says “the store was sold out of Lone Ranger” more than having Tonto underoos.
+That is, if you even knew who the Lone Ranger was — these things were bafflingly made in 1980, not 1959.
 Fun fact: there was not a single child in the entire world who would have wanted a Lone Ranger underoos set over a Star Wars set in 1980.

-While it seems innocent now, the sexy “short shorts”-wearing southern siren from Dukes of Hazzard paved the way for little girls to idolize dressing like a harlot.
-Lord only know what irreparable damage this did to our nation’s collective psyche -- and given the popularity of ever-younger skanks in pop culture, the damage appears to be massive.
+1) Daisy Duke While it seems innocent now, the sexy “short shorts”-wearing southern siren from Dukes of Hazzard paved the way for little girls to idolize dressing like a harlot.
+Lord only know what irreparable damage this did to our nation’s collective psyche — and given the popularity of ever-younger skanks in pop culture, the damage appears to be massive.
 Frankly, these Daisy Duke underpants might be directly responsible for the chain of sluttiness that led to Paris Hilton.
 The horror!